avarga/tkpath/doc/README.txt

 	    All offsets must be ordered and run from 0 to 1.
 	-lineartransition {x1 y1 x2 y2}
 	    specifies the transtion vector relative the items bounding box.
-	    Coordinates run from 0 to 1.
+            Depending on -units it gets interpreted differently.
+	    If -units is 'bbox' coordinates run from 0 to 1 and are relative the items bounding box.
+If -units is 'userspace' then they are defined in absolute coordinates but in the space of the items coordinate system.
 It defaults to {0 0 1 0}.
+        -units bbox|userspace sets the units of the transition coordinates.
+	    See above.
+Defaults to bbox.

 o Radial gradients are created and configured using: